Puig Major

 Is the road to Puig Major paved?

-Tucked away on the northwestern part of Mallorca, the road to the summit is totally paved.
-It was built in 1958 in order to install the military radar tower.
+The road was built in 1958 in order to install the military radar tower.

 How hard is Puig Major?

 Starting at the scenic Ma-10 road, the road to the summit is 6.9 km (4.28 miles) long.
-It’s very steep, hitting an 11% of maximum gradient through some of the ramps.
-The elevation gain is 587 meters and the average gradient is 8.50%.
+It’s very steep, hitting an 11% maximum gradient through some of the ramps.
+The elevation gain is 587 meters, and the average gradient is 8.50%.
 This route includes 8 distinguishing hairpin turns.
 The climb to the top is fairly consistent.
 This really is a worthwhile effort as you’ll be rewarded with a spectacular view over the Serra de Tramuntana and practically all of Mallorca.
-The summit is subject to strong north and north-westerly winds.
+The summit is subject to strong north and northwesterly winds.

 Pic: Rafael Vaquer